perty/interfict/ReadMe.md

-# Elm Template 1
+# InterFict

-Template used in the class "Become a programmer".
+Interactive Fiction or Create your own adventure.

 ## Usage

-### Initialize

-1. Create your own repository with this repository as a template.
-2. In your repository, run `npm install` to install tools we need.

 ### Development